 In the past, the preferred wood for making wood bodied planes has been American Beech.
 (Fagus grandifolia) Beech has the qualities sought after for plane making, with the right combination of hardness, a tight grain, good wear characteristics, and the ability to quickly acclimate to its environment.
-Old Street Tool has a good article that goes into depth about beech as a plane making wood here.

 The big challenge is finding beech in any form, let alone quarter sawn thick stock.
 For a while we were able to utilize a sawmill willing to cut and dry beech to my specifications.
 This source is no longer available so we have been seeking alternative supplies.
 Recently, we cut over 1,000 board feet of quarter sawn American beech at a custom sawmill and currently have this stock stacked for air drying.
 Because of the challenge of drying beech and the diameter of the logs, the largest stock we had cut is 12/4.
 The air drying is expected to take up to several years to reach suitable moisture content for use.